-Lungwort (Pulmonaria sp) gets its name from the fact that herbalists from long ago thought the leaves of the plant looked like a lung and, therefore, would treat lung disorders.
+Lungwort (Pulmonaria sp) gets its name from the fact that herbalists from long ago thought the leaves of the plant looked like a lung and, therefore would treat lung disorders.
 The supposed medicinal effects of the plant have long since been disproved, but the less than attractive name has stuck.
 They are also occasionally referred to as Bethlehem sage, Jerusalem cowslip, spotted dog, and soldiers and sailors.

 Lungwort plants are most often grown for their interesting leaves, which are green with random white spots, looking as though someone liberally splashed bleach on them.
 The leaves also have a rough, hairy fuzz covering them.
 The lungwort flower appears in early spring and can be blue, pink, or white, and is frequently two or more colors on a single plant.
 Often the flowers on a lungwort will start out one color before eventually fading into another color as the flower ages.

 How to Grow Lungwort

 When planting lungworts in your garden, keep in mind that these plants do best in shady, moist (but not swampy) locations.
 If planted in full sun, the plant will wilt and appear sickly.
 While the plant does best in moist locations, it can survive in drier locations if enough shade is provided.
 Because of this, consider growing lungwort under trees where other plants may have a hard time competing with the roots of the tree for water.
 In fact, lungwort is one of the few plants that is immune to the effects of black walnut trees and makes a lovely underplanting for these trees.

 Lungwort plants grow in clumps and reach a height of about 12 inches.
 In proper conditions they can spread rapidly and can be divided in early spring or fall.
-When dividing lungworts, do not be panicked if the plants wilt soon after division.
+When dividing lungworts, do’t panic if the plants wilt soon after division.
 Simply replant them and provide water and they will perk up quickly.